evgenyww/ds_course3_week4/CodeBook.md

 Dataset files
 =============

- - 'output/x.csv' - X values in comma sparated format, where every column is a variable, every row is a measurement.
+ - 'x.csv' - X values in comma sparated format, where every column is a variable, every row is a measurement.
 See the list of variables below.
- - 'output/y.csv' - y values with one filed "activity.name".
+ - 'y.csv' - y values with one filed "activity.name".
+ - 'subject.csv' - list of sunjects.
- - 'output/means_activity_subjects.csv' - comma separated dataset with the average of each variable for each activity and each subject.
+ - 'means_activity_subjects.csv' - comma separated dataset with the average of each variable for each activity and each subject.
 See the list of variables below.

 Variables
 =========